johnvandeweghe/LunixREST/README.md

 - Routing to endpoints
 - API versioning
 - API Access throttling
-- Versatile request data parsing
+- PSR-7 compatible
 - Versatile output formatting

-See /examples/ folder for some examples on how to implement LunixREST
+See https://github.com/johnvandeweghe/LunixREST-Basics for some basic implementations, and examples.

 As per composer.json: This project requires PHP 7.1+ to run.